quantmind/d3-quant/README.md

 <a name="serie_range" href="#serie_range">#</a> <i>serie</i>.<b>range</b>([<i>field</i>])

-Return the extent of ``field``, In the event the field does not exists or the serie is empty ``[undefined, undefined]`` is returned.
+Return the extent of ``field``.
+In the event the field does not exist or the serie is empty ``[undefined, undefined]`` is returned.